pvdz/preval/tests/cases/normalize/expressions/assignments/while/auto_base_assign_pattern_arr.md

 - (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
-- (todo) inline computed array property read
+- (todo) Deal with array spreads in arr mutation?
-- (todo) objects in isFree check
+- (todo) do we want to support ObjectExpression as expression statement in free loops?

 ## Globals